diegotorres03/web-components-repository/docs/step-by-step.md

 ```

-And on the broswer:
+And on the browser:
 ![app-game-route](./assets/app-game-route.png)
 ![app-game-route-with-username](./assets/app-game-route-with-username.png)

 ### Activity 2.1.3: Grid layout
-on `web-components-app/src/components` create the `grid-layout` folder
+On `web-components-app/src/components` create the `grid-layout` folder.
-then create the `index.js` on `web-components-app/src/components/grid-layout` with the following content:
+Then create the `index.js` on `web-components-app/src/components/grid-layout` with the following content:
 ```js
   export * from './grid-layout'
 ```
-then lets create `grid-layout.js` on the same folder and let's initialize an emtpy component
+Then lets create `grid-layout.js` on the same folder and let's initialize an empty component:
 ```js
    import { html, registerTriggers } from '../../lib/web-tools'